ibm-messaging/mq-dev-patterns/dotnet/README.md

 # IBM MQ XMS samples
 The XMS samples are based on the the existing samples shipped with IBM MQ Server and Client packages.
-The samples here have been tested with .NET Framework 4.6 and Visual Studio Community 2017 v 15.9.5.
-Updates have been tested with Visual Studio Community 2019 v 16.1.4 and .NET Framework 4.8.03761.
+The samples here have been tested with .NET 6.0 and Visual Studio Community 2022 v 17.3.6.
+Also it has been tested with Visual Studio for Mac 2022 v 17.3.7

 ## Download

 [Windows MQ client v 9.1.2.0 download](https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm~WebSphere&product=ibm/WebSphere/WebSphere+MQ&release=9.1.2&platform=Windows+64-bit,+x86&function=fixId&fixids=9.1.2.0-IBM-MQC-Win64+&useReleaseAsTarget=true&includeSupersedes=0)

-We have included '.sln', '.csproj', 'packages.config' and 'AssemblyInfo.cs' files.
+We have included '.sln', '.csproj', 'packages.config'.
 These were created with the Visual Studio Community 2019.
-We've also added the copy of the 'env.json' file from the top level directory to the '/dotnet' project directory, you'll need to copy this again to '/bin/Debug' in your project directory and adjust the parameters to use your own queue manager.
+We've also added the copy of the 'env.json' file from the top level directory to the '/dotnet' project directory, the files will be copied to '/bin/Debug/net6.0' and adjust the parameters to use your own queue manager.

 ## References from Visual Studio